cnosdb/docs/docs/reference/sql.md

 #### Instructions

 1. There is no need to create a timestamp column when creating a table.
-The system automatically adds a timestamp column named "time".
+The system automatically adds a timestamp column named “time”.
 2. The names of the columns need to be different.
 3. If the compression algorithm is not specified when creating a table, the system default compression algorithm is used.
-4. At present, the compression algorithms supported by various types are as follows.
+4. Now, the compression algorithms supported by various types are as follows.
 The first one of each type is the default specified algorithm.
 NULL means no compression algorithm is used.

-  * BIGINT/BIGINT UNSIGNED：DELTA，QUANTILE，NULL
+  * BIGINT/BIGINT UNSIGNED: DELTA, QUANTILE, NULL
-  * DOUBLE：GORILLA，QUANTILE，NULL
+  * DOUBLE: GORILLA, QUANTILE, NULL
-  * STRING：SNAPPY，ZSTD，GZIP，BZIP，ZLIB，NULL
+  * STRING: SNAPPY, ZSTD, GZIP, BZIP, ZLIB, NULL
-  * BOOLEAN：BIPACK，NULL
+  * BOOLEAN: BIPACK, NULL

-For more information about the compression algorithm, see the details of the [compression algorithm](./design.md#compression-algorithm).
+For more information about the compression algorithm, see the details of the [compression algorithm](./design#compression-algorithm).

 **Example**